Volatile market hits Morgan Stanley's trading, wealth management

 Gorman said that Morgan Stanley had been “mortgaging (its) future” by delaying payouts.

+“The trade-off between revenue growth and margin expansion is important,” he said.
+“This year, we would be more interested in driving higher revenue growth within this margin range that we’ve been public on.”

-A pay structure that lets wealth management employees invest delayed compensation took a hit during the market slump, also weighing on the unit.
+A pay structure for wealth management employees also weighed on the unit during the market slump.

 Morgan Stanley has for years paid its roughly 15,700 brokers a combination of cash up front and stock, which is deferred for several years and invested by the firm.

 The bank reported that net revenues for the current quarter fell to $4.1 billion from $4.4 billion a year earlier because of losses in the investments of some deferred compensation plans.

 Overall, Morgan Stanley reported a fourth-quarter pre-tax operating income of $1.9 billion, down 25 percent from the $2.5 billion it reported in the year-earlier period, when changes to U.S. tax law dramatically affected results across Wall Street.

 Its earnings per share of 80 cents missed analysts’ average estimate of 89 cents per share.

 Net revenue fell 10 percent to $8.6 billion, falling well short of the $9.3 billion Wall Street expected, according to IBES data from Refinitiv.

 Morgan Stanley’s fixed-income trading revenue fell 30 percent to $564 million.
 That was a much sharper drop than at rivals, who have bigger bond trading businesses.

 Goldman Sachs Group Inc (GS.N), JPMorgan Chase & Co (JPM.N), Citigroup Inc (C.N) and Bank of America this week reported bond trading revenue declines of 15 percent to 20 percent, blaming a sharp and unexpected widening of credit spreads and volatility in rates trading.

-Revenue from Morgan Stanley’s wealth unit dropped 6 percent.
+Revenue from Morgan Stanley’s wealth business dropped 6 percent.
 The unit’s profit margin fell to 24 percent from 26 percent in the year-ago quarter.

 Investors shifted $121 billion into U.S. money market funds in December, Lipper estimates, the most since November 2008.
-One bright spot in the bank’s results was its M&A advisory business, which delivered a 41 percent rise in revenue.
-Goldman Sachs also saw similar surge in dealmaking.
-“After strong results from peers yesterday, Morgan Stanley’s quarter appears weak, and we expect shares to underperform,” said Brian Kleinhanzl, an analyst at Keefe, Bruyette & Woods.

 In the last twelve months, Morgan Stanley's stock has fallen nearly 22 percent, versus a 12.5 percent decline in the financial index .SPSY and a 5.6 percent drop in the S&P 500 index .SPX over the same period.